citp/privacy-policy-historical/v/ve/ved/veda.com.au.md

 In addition, there are a number of limited circumstances in which we will collect personal information from you:

   * When you apply for membership or whilst you are a member of Secure Sentinel and Identity Watch.
-  * When you contact our Australian commercial or consumer credit bureau to obtain a copy of your commercial or consumer credit file or your insurance file.
+  * When you contact our Australian commercial or consumer credit bureau to obtain a copy of your commercial or consumer credit file.
-  * When you contact our Australian commercial or consumer credit bureau to request an amendment to your commercial or consumer credit file or insurance file or dispute information on your commercial or consumer credit file or your insurance file.
+  * When you contact our Australian commercial or consumer credit bureau to request an amendment to your commercial or consumer credit file or dispute information on your commercial or consumer credit file.
   * When you contact Data-driven Marketing, regarding material you have received from a Data-driven Marketing client.
   * When you contact NTD for a copy of your tenancy database file or to request an amendment to that file.
   * When you contact Employment Verification in order to provide information for background checks for employment purposes.
   * When you obtain information from us over the internet such as through the website carhistory.com.au.
   * When you opt-in to receiving offers and product information from Equifax.
-  * When you utilise the Mogobankconnect application to obtain your account information.
+  * When you utilise the MOGObankconnect application to obtain your account information and information from Centrelink about government assistance that you receive.
   * When you provide us with information, either through or websites or our representatives or otherwise.